Getting ready for your St. Maarten Villa Vacation:

 Mini vans are the main source of public transportation.

 You see them driving along the road and if you hail them they will stop anywhere to pick you up.
 They do not go into residential areas but stick mainly to the main road of the island.
 It is cheap and safe but not advisable if you want to tour the island your self at your own speed.

-If you are staying in Grand Case at our cottage or at Oceanside apartments, you might be able to get away without a car.
+If you are staying in Grand Case, you might be able to get away without a car.
 I do not advise it but it is doable.

 And for Good measure…